the drain

 Stan opened up the white plastic bag beneath his large black boots like the underbelly of a flayed fish.

-The plumber dropped in onto the white plastic like the pile of nothing it had really been.
+The plumber dropped it onto the white plastic like the pile of nothing it had really been.

 Oh, now I feel foolish, she said.